FlowFuse/website/src/blog/2024/06/using-node-red-as-an-etl-tool.md

 ## Node-RED as an ETL tool

 Node-RED is specifically used for building various types of IoT applications.
-During the development of such applications, Node-RED is sometimes used as an ETL tool without even realizing it.
+During the development of such applications, we sometimes used Node-RED as an ETL is tool without even realizing it.
 For instance, when monitoring sensors across a facility, the process involves extracting data from sensors, transforming (cleaning and formatting) sensor data, and loading it into a database.
 There are thousands of other such examples.
 This demonstrates that Node-RED has already been adopted as an ETL tool at a certain level.

 *Note: We have mentioned only a few nodes that can be used in the ETL process, but there are thousands of other nodes that you can explore yourself by visiting the [Node-RED Nodes Library](https://flows.nodered.org/search?type=node)*

 ### Extracting

 Node-RED can extract data from various sources, including APIs, databases, local filesystems, and IoT devices using built-in nodes and community-contributed nodes.
 For example, the HTTP request node can be used to pull data from web services, while nodes for MySQL, MongoDB, and PostgreSQL can extract data from databases.
 Nodes for MQTT and Kafka can fetch data from message brokers.
-Additionally, there are different cloud nodes for cloud platforms such as AWS, GCP, and IBM Watson that allow extraction of data from cloud storage services.
+File nodes enable extraction of data from local filesystems, while different cloud nodes for platforms like AWS, GCP, and IBM Watson allow extraction of data from cloud storage services.
+Moreover, Node-RED running on edge devices can extract data from sensors connected directly to them.

 ### Transforming

 Transforming data involves cleaning, structuring, and applying business rules.
-This can be done using function nodes with custom JavaScript, along with nodes like JSON, split, join, change, CSV, and XML for parsing and formatting.
+This can be done using function nodes with custom JavaScript, along with nodes like JSON, Split, Join, Change, CSV, and XML for parsing and formatting.

 ### Loading